 - 2. Press the Main Power Switch A located behind the Front-Panel Control Door 9 in until it latches and the word "OFF" on the top of the switch disappears inside the front panel.
 Note that the illumination around the Standby/On Switch will turn amber, indicating that the unit is in the Standby mode. - 3.
 Carefully remove the protective plastic film from the front-panel lens.
 If left in place, the film will prevent proper operation of the remote control. - 4.
-Install four of the supplied AAA batteries in the remote as shown.
+Install the four supplied AAA batteries in the remote as shown.
 Be certain to follow the (+) and (-) polarity indicators that are in the battery compartment.

-5. Turn the AVR 435 on either by pressing the Standby/On Switch on the front panel, or via the remote by pressing the Power On Button that the lnput Selectors on the lnput Selectors on the remote.
+5. Turn the AVR 635 on either by pressing the Standby/On Switch on the front panel, or via the remote by pressing the Power On Button the AVR Selector of or any of the Input Selectors on the remote.
 The lighting around the Standby/On Switch will turn blue to confirm that the unit is on.